youstormorg/Tiwi/README.md

 Join the ACCESS Hive forum and then join the Atmosphere Working Group https://www.access-nri.org.au/join-community-working-groups/

+Or you can ask one of the co-chairs of the ACCESS-NRI atmospheric modelling working group (such as Yi Huang) to approve your request to join gx60.

 Once you are a member of gx60 you should be able to access the data.